 Freedom after so many Attempts

 Bob Hope: "Quitting smoking is easy - I have done it many times".

 I quit cold-turkey some other habits, like alcohol, coffee, and Coca-Cola, never to even taste them again.
-I can remember making coffee for my wife the next morning and not being tempted to have some - even though I used to see myself as a "coffee monster".
+I can remember making coffee for my wife the very next morning and not being tempted to have some---even though I used to see myself as a "coffee monster".

 So, what's making such a big deal of quitting that we are sweating bullets at every attempt?
 What ideas popped up in my mind that suddenly made an instant non-smoker out of me?